Allison Tranquilli

-Allison Petra Cook-Tranquilli (born 12 August 1972 in Melbourne, Victoria) is a retired female basketball player from Australia, who played for the Melbourne Tigers and PVSK Pecs in Hungary.
-A two-time Olympian she was a member of the national women's team that claimed the bronze medal at the 1996 Summer Olympics in Atlanta, Georgia.
+Allison Petra Cook-Tranquilli (born 12 August 1972 in Melbourne, Victoria) is an Australian former basketball player.
+A two-time Olympian, she was a member of the national women's team (Opal's) that claimed the bronze medal at the 1996 Summer Olympics in Atlanta, Georgia.
 She attended the Australian Institute of Sport in 1990–1991.
+She was inducted into the Australian Basketball Hall of Fame in 2019 alongside Lauren Jackson.